WheteThunger/DroneOptions/README.md

 ## Features

 - Allows changing speed, toughness and other properties of RC drones
-- Allows multiple profiles based on permissions
+- Allows multiple settings profiles based on permissions
 - Allows other plugins to dynamically change a drone's profile based on attachments or other circumstances

-Note: By default, this plugin changes the toughness of all drones since they aren't very balanced in vanilla.
-Of course, you can edit the default profile, or remove it if you only want to use permission-based profiles.
+Note: By default, this plugin changes the settings of all drones since they aren't very balanced in vanilla.
+If you aren't happy with the plugin's defaults, you can of course configure them to your liking.

-## Permissions
+## How it works

-The following permissions come with this plugin's **default configuration**.
-Granting one to a player determines the properties of drones they deploy.
+There are multiple types of drones.

-- `dronesettings.basedrone.god` -- Invincible drones with super speed, no altitude loss while moving, and able to go underwater.
+- `BaseDrone` -- Normal drones with no attachments

-You can add more drone profiles in the plugin configuration, and the plugin will automatically generate permissions of the format `dronesettings.basedrone.<name>` when reloaded.
-If a player has permission to multiple profiles, only the last one will apply, based on the order in the config.
+- `DroneStorage` -- Drones that have an attached stash container from the [Drone Storage](https://umod.org/plugins/drone-storage) plugin
+- `DroneTurrets` -- Drones that have an attached turret from the [Drone Turrets](https://umod.org/plugins/drone-turrets) plugin
+- `MegaDrones` -- Drones created by the Mega Drones plugin

+Each drone type has a default profile which determines the speed, toughness and other properties for drones of that type.
+Each drone type can also have unlimited permission-based profiles which will override the default depending on the drone owner's permissions.

 ## Configuration